What Is Tendonitis in the Ankle?

 Some of the most common symptoms associated with ankle tendonitis are:

 - Pain and discomfort upon moving your foot.

-- Stiffness in the ankle, which makes it difficult to raise or lower the foot.
+- Stiffness in the ankle that makes it difficult to raise or elevate the foot.

 - Pain while sleeping.